• Facebook

 I don’t recommend freezing the sauce.
 After thawing, the dairy tends to become gritty and the consistency isn’t as creamy and smooth.

-More ways to use fish taco sauce
+More ways to use baja sauce

 • Mexican Meatballs